Canon 40D vs Sony A7R III

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-The A7R III is a recent model that features in the current product line-up of Sony.
-In contrast, the 40D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 40D was succeeded by the Canon 50D.
+Both the 40D and the A7R III have been discontinued, but can regularly be found used on eBay.
+The 40D was replaced by the Canon 50D, while the A7R III was followed by the Sony A7R IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So how do things add up?
 Is there a clear favorite between the Canon 40D and the Sony A7R III?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.